 Gambling in Arkansas

-Traditional gambling is mostly outlawed in Arkansas.
-The state has two land-based casinos attached to racetracks and zero online casinos.
-These casinos are not traditional casinos, but are instead restricted “electronic games of skill” that resemble blackjack and poker except the players manipulate their bets with virtual chips on tablets placed in front of them on the table.
+Arkansas has two land-based casinos attached to racetracks and zero online casinos.
+These casinos were at one time restricted “electronic games of skill” that resemble blackjack and poker except the players manipulate their bets with virtual chips on tablets placed in front of them on the table.

-The same law that authorizes these games also appears to outlaw online casinos in Arkansas.
+The same law that authorized electronic table games also appears to outlaw online casinos in Arkansas.
 This particular piece of text appears to criminalize online poker and casino games hosted anywhere outside of authorized racetracks:

 No one other than the Franchise Holder and its employees (and patrons playing the game) may operate the electronic games of skill.
 The games may not be located in a place other than the grounds of the Franchise Holder’s facility, as approved by the Commission.

 The Arkansas Scholarship Lottery was established in 2009 as the state’s first official lottery.
 As the name indicates, the lottery is used to raise funds for sending kids to college.
 It has already awarded 133,000 scholarships in the handful of years it has been in operation.

 Lottery tickets cannot be purchased online or in the mail and the state does not authorize third parties to sell tickets or subscriptions over the internet.
 If you see a website that promises to purchase tickets on your behalf, know that it is completely unregulated and there are no guarantees you’ll be paid.

 You may see references to “online” tickets but this term is used to describe tickets that are purchased from machines at authorized retailers.
 These machines are connected to the central lottery system and generate tickets without a human attendant.